KIO2gamer/project-kiyo/DOCUMENTATION_UPDATE.md

 ### 2. **docs/PROJECT_STRUCTURE.md**

 -   ✅ Updated command counts in all categories:
-    -   Admin & Configuration: 20 (was 21)
+    -   Admin & Configuration: 12 (was 20)
-    -   API Integrations: 8 (was 7)
+    -   API Integrations: 8 (correct)
+    -   Fun & Entertainment: 11 (correct)
+    -   Information & Search: 12 (correct)
-    -   Levels & Experience: 4 (was 3)
+    -   Levels & Experience: 5 (was 4)
-    -   Moderation: 19 (was 18)
+    -   Moderation: 13 (was 19)
+    -   Music: 9 (was 10)
+    -   Role Management: 2 (was 5)
-    -   Support & Tickets: 6 (was 3)
+    -   Support & Tickets: 3 (was 6)
-    -   Utility: 5 (was 13)
+    -   Utility: 9 (was 5)
-    -   Total: 100 (was 92)
+    -   Total: 87 (was 100)

 ### 3. **docs/ORGANIZATION_SUMMARY.md**

--   ✅ Updated command verification to 100 (was 89)
+-   ✅ Updated command verification to 87 (was 100)
--   ✅ Updated database count to 17 schemas
+-   ✅ Updated database count to 18 schemas (was 17)
--   ✅ Updated event handlers to 14
+-   ✅ Updated event handlers to 25 (was 14)
--   ✅ Updated utility count to 16
+-   ✅ Updated utility count to 16 (correct)

 ---